Specticall/FAVExRnD/README.md

 ## Installation

-> [!Important] When installing the backend and frontend, create seperate terminal instances
+> Important : When installing the backend and frontend, create seperate terminal instances

 #1.
 Clone this github repository
 ```